jerrycyip/widgets/README.md

 7) Making API Requests with React
 8) Building Lists of Records
 9) Using Ref's for DOM Access
-10) Using Ref's for DOM Access
-11) Testing React Mastery (thus far)
+10) Testing React Mastery (thus far)
-12) Understanding Hooks in React
+11) Understanding Hooks in React
-13) Navigation From Scratch
+12) Navigation From Scratch

 ## Result - Demo
 This app is also publicly hosted [here](https://tender-benz-2c09c0.netlify.app/)